 1. The first part involves a standby charge, which is a maximum of 2% of the original cost of the automobile including HST, for each 30-day period where the employer owns the automobile, or 2/3 of the monthly lease charges, excluding insurance, for the number of months the car is available to the employee.
-The standby charge may be reduced if the kilometers driven for business use are at least 50% of the total kilometers driven and less than 20,004 kilometers per year or an average of 1,667 kilometers a month are driven for personal use.
+The standby charge may be reduced if the kilometers driven for business use are more than 50% of the total kilometers driven and less than 20,004 kilometers per year or an average of 1,667 kilometers a month are driven for personal use.

-Remember, driving directly from home to your regular place of business and back is not considered "business use".
+Remember, driving directly from home to your regular place of business and back is not considered "business use" by the CRA.

-If there is a reduction in the standby charge, there may also be a reduction in the operating benefit noted below if the election is made to base the latter benefit on 1⁄2 of the standby charge.
+If there is a reduction in the standby charge, there may also be a reduction in the operating benefit noted below if the election is made to base the latter benefit on $\frac{1}{2}$ of the standby charge.